-Would you like to know what happened last month, and know more about upcoming events and opportunities?
-Have a look at the July newsletter right… Read more
+Would you like to know what happened over the summer months, and know more about upcoming events and opportunities?
+Have a look at the September… Read more

 Access to Modern Energy is increasingly recognized as an area of humanitarian concern.
 If communities affected by crises go without proper access to energy, it becomes impossible for them to meet the basic needs of life.
 In fact, if humanitarian organisations do not adequately address access to energy in their programmes, they risk contributing to the very same problems they aim to solve.